horagong/nd1309-Supply-Chain-Dapp-on-Ethereum/README.md

 ```
 truffle test
 ```
-All 10 tests should pass like this.
+All 10 tests passed like this.

 ```
 Using network 'development'.